shunny2/Jobs/README.md

 git clone https://github.com/shunny2/jobs
 ```
 Now copy the .env.example file, create a new .env file and place the copied file in it.
-If you change the user, password, or bank, you must also change the Database.php file.
+If you change the user, password, or database, you must also change the Database.php file.

 Run the command to create the image and get the container running:
 ```bash